jenkinsci/vectorcast-execution-plugin/README.md

 **Use Coverage History** marks build as failed if statement or branch coverage decrease by comparing the previous non-failing build's statement and branch coverage to the current build's statement and branch coverage.
 If either of the coverages have decreased the job will be marked as failed

 **Use Strict Test Case Importing** allows the job to mark individual test cases as failures if errors encountered during test script import.
 This option enables strict testcase importing for the VectorCAST Project.
 This option give a more reliable metrics for pass/fail test cases as without strict test case import, bad test cases are just ignored.
 The default is enabled.

+**Use Requirements Gateway 3 capabilities** This option allows test environments with existing tests linked to an Requirements Gateway v3 implementation, that uses seperate .json files, to execute in parallel and export data at the end of the run.

 **Use Imported Results** allows jobs to previous test results as input for the current job execution phase.
 This option allows VectorCAST Change Based Testing to have a known result to work from.
 This option works in conjunction with **Use Change Based Testing**.
 The user can selected between internal imported results or external result files